CJDevWorks/cpp-notes/smart-pointers/make_shared_unique.md

 1) Cannot use custom deleters (make_unique/make_shared)
 2) When braced initilizer is passed as argument the make function iternaly make this a paranthesis.
 So if that impacts different constructor getting called dont use it.
-Use auto type deduction to create astd::initializer list and then pass it to make on it.
+Use auto type deduction to create a std::initializer list and then pass it to make on it.

 **make_shared only** -